-Assuming an average selling price of \$0.324/W, as implied by our June 30, 2020 contracted module backlog of 10.8 GW for an aggregate transaction price of \$3.5 billion, and 2019 exit rate nameplate capacity in Ohio of 1.9 gigawatts (GW)DC, the maximum potential revenue impact if our production in Ohio was down for an entire year would be approximately \$600 million.
+Assuming a contracted module backlog of 14.1 GW for an aggregate transaction price of \$4.1 billion as of March 31, 2021, and 2021 nameplate capacity in Ohio of 2.4 gigawatts (GW)DC as of 31 March 2021, the maximum potential revenue impact if our production in Ohio was down for an entire year would be approximately \$698 million.
 This worst-case scenario however is unlikely.
 We would likely lose some production for a while in the event of a natural disaster until we are able to bring the affected buildings back into production.